-Due to the nature of our business, our results of operations and cash flows and the trading price of our common stock may fluctuate significantly from period to period.
+Due to the nature of our business, our results of operations and cash flows may fluctuate significantly from period to period.

 Our results of operations are affected by the amount and quality of music that we release, the number of releases that include musical compositions published by us, timing of release schedules and, more importantly, the consumer demand for these releases.
 We also make advance payments to recording artists and songwriters, which impact our results of operations and operating cash flows.
 The timing of releases and advance payments is largely based on business and other considerations and is made without regard to the impact of the timing of the release on our financial results.
 In addition, certain of our license agreements with digital music services contain minimum guarantees and/or require that we are paid minimum guarantee payments.
-Our results of operations and cash flows in any reporting period may be materially affected by the timing of releases and advance payments and minimum guarantees, which may result in significant fluctuations from period to period, which may have an adverse impact on the price of our Class A common stock.
-In addition, in 2013, we adopted the Plan, which pays annual bonuses to certain executives based on our free cash flow and offers participants the opportunity to share in appreciation of our common stock.
-The extent of the benefits awarded under this program is affected by our operating results and trading price of our common stock and, as such, to the extent that either or both fluctuates, the value of the award may increase or decrease materially, which could affect our cash flows and results of operations.
+Our results of operations and cash flows in any reporting period may be materially affected by the timing of releases and advance payments and minimum guarantees, which may result in significant fluctuations from period to period.
+In addition, in 2013, we adopted a senior executive incentive compensation program (the "Plan") that pays annual bonuses to certain executives based on our free cash flow and offers participants the opportunity to share in appreciation of our common stock.
+As the valuation of our common stock fluctuates, this may also result in fluctuations in our operating results from period to period and cash flows, as payments are eligible to be made related to the equity portion of the Plan.